Knowing What

 Since value is subjective, it can be influenced.

-Adding value is what marketing is all about.
+Adding value to a product is what marketing is all about.

 When submitted, form responses are sent to the email addresses provided and then deleted.